sociallyassistiverobotics/sar_social_stories/README.md

 - INCORRECT\_RESPONSES: Responses to incorrect user actions
 - ANSWER\_FEEDBACK: Responses indicating which action was correct (regardless of whether the user performed a correct or incorrect action)
-- YES\_RESPONSES: Responses to the user selecting a "yes" button
+- START\_RESPONSES: Responses to the user selecting a "start" button
 - NO\_RESPONSES: Responses to the user selecting a "no" button
 - STORY\_INTROS: Introductory comment before telling a story
 - STORY\_CLOSINGS: Closing comment after telling a story